Items tagged “liver”

 Focal nodular hyperplasia

-Focal nodular hyperplasia (FNH) is a regenerative mass lesion of the liver and the second most common benign liver lesion (most common is cavernous haemangioma).
+Focal nodular hyperplasia (FNH) is a regenerative mass lesion of the liver and the second most common benign liver lesion (most common is a haemangioma).
 Many FNHs have characteristic radiographic features in multimodality imaging, but some lesions may be atypical in appearance.
-FNHs are...
+FNHs are typical...

 Epiploic appendagitis and fatty liver